Aakash15032005/newone/README.md

+ no change

- date is leanning in one
+ ate is leanning in one
  next is what is leananing